 Make It Last: How to Wash Tie-Dye Shirts

 If you’ve recently made your own tie-dye shirt, the way you wash it the first time is extremely important.
 If you wash your new tie-dye shirt incorrectly, it might fade significantly before you even have a chance to wear it!
+That very first wash is important to helping seal in the dye colors and pattern.
 Here’s how to do it:

 - Let the Dye Marinate — Don’t wash your shirt for at least 24 hours after dying it.
 The longer you wait, the more time the dye will have to set into the fabric.

 - Wash It On Its Own — When you’re ready to wash, put it in the washing machine by itself or with other similarly colored tie-dyed shirts.
 Wash using the hot water setting and mild detergent.
 This will help prevent excess dye from staining your other clothes.
 When you’re done, wring it out under running water and make sure the water runs clear.
 This indicates that all loose dye has been rinsed.

 - Choose the Right Laundry Detergent — Using a color-safe detergent is important because it helps enhance the rinsing process and reduces the amount of excess dye in the fabric.
 The very first wash should be done with a high-concentration synthrapol detergent in your top-loading machine (this type of laundry detergent is not suitable for front-loading washers).

 - Dry on High Heat — Dry in your dryer on high heat and leave it in for a full cycle.
 The heat helps set the color and prevents it from fading during future washes.
 Be sure to follow the instructions on your dye kit or tutorial, as some products may recommend avoiding the machine and air drying instead.
 Just make sure to hang your tie dye creations to air dry for even coloring and to avoid staining.

 How To Keep Tie-Dyed Shirts Looking Great and Avoid Fading